 About the Graduate Student Bursary

-The Graduate Student Bursary is awarded annually by the Dean of Graduate and Postdoctoral Affairs, on the joint recommendation of the Director the Centre for Research on Inclusion at Work (CRIW) and the Dean of the Sprott School of Business, to graduate students affiliated with CRIW who are entering or continuing in a graduate degree program within the Sprott School of Business who are studying issues around workplace diversity and inclusion.
+The Graduate Student Bursary is awarded annually by the Dean of Graduate and Postdoctoral Affairs, on the joint recommendation of the Directors of the Centre for Research on Inclusion at Work (CRIW) and the Dean of the Sprott School of Business.
+Awards can be granted to graduate students affiliated with CRIW who are entering or continuing in a graduate degree program within the Sprott School of Business, and who are studying issues around workplace diversity and inclusion.
 Eligible students must be Canadian Citizens or Permanent Residents of Canada (landed immigrant or a protected person,) and must meet OSAP’s Ontario Residency requirements.
 Recipients will also demonstrate financial need.
 Endowed in 1996, Revised 2018, 2020.

 How to apply

-To apply, please log in to your account on Carleton Central, scroll down to Awards and Financial Assistance, find Graduate Online Application Forms and click on Graduate Bursaries/Awards to search for the KPMG Graduate Bursary.
-Bursary applications go through the university in the fall with the other internal awards.
+Applications for this bursary are accepted once per year, during the Fall academic term.
+To access the application, please log into Carleton Central, scroll down to Awards and Financial Assistance, find Graduate Online Application Forms and click on Graduate Bursaries/Awards to search for the KPMG Graduate Bursary.

 Inquiries